Credit Cards in Retirement: What You Should Know

 Your credit score still matters in retirement.
 You may need it for renting, getting insurance, or taking out a loan for a home improvement or vehicle.

 Keep your credit healthy by continuing to use at least one card regularly, paying it off in full, and keeping old accounts open.
+Free tools like Creditship make it simple to watch your score, get alerts on any changes, and receive AI-powered advice on which habits are moving the needle — especially helpful when you're managing finances on a fixed income.
 Monitoring your credit regularly helps you catch any issues early.